 Outside of his entrepreneurial activities, Asheesh has served as a corporate executive, magazine columnist, author of business books, active member of non-profit boards related to entrepreneurship education and financial capability, and occasional commentator in media outlets such as The Wall Street Journal, National Public Radio, and The New York Times.

-Since 2008, Asheesh has been an active member of the board of CFED, a Washington, D.C.–based nonprofit that bridges public policy and practice in the areas of education, financial capability, entrepreneurship, and home ownership.
-He is also actively involved in the World Economic Forum (WEF) as a member of the Civil Society Advisory Council and the Global Agenda Council for the Future of Education, Gender, and Work.
+Asheesh is currently the Board Chair of Prosperity Now, a Washington, D.C.–based nonprofit that bridges public policy and practice in the areas of education, financial capability, entrepreneurship, and home ownership.
+He is a member of the Young Presidents Organization (YPO) and is also actively involved in the World Economic Forum (WEF) as a member of the Civil Society Advisory Council and the Global Agenda Council for the Future of Education, Gender, and Work.
 Asheesh started his career as a consultant at Monitor Company and at the World Bank, where he conducted research on industrial clusters as a source of entrepreneurship and innovation in promoting economic growth.

 Asheesh holds degrees from the Wharton School and Oxford University, where he was a Commonwealth Scholar.
 He and his family now live in the Boston area.